Beyond Trivial Edges: A Fractional Approach to Cohesive Subgraph Detection in Hypergraphs: EXPERIMENTS

 \subsection{Experimental setting}

-\spara{Real-world dataset.} Table~\ref{tab:data} provides the detailed statistics of real-world datasets used in our experiments. we utilise data from several domains: Amazon~\cite{ni2019justifying}, AMiner~\cite{nbrkcore}, Gowalla~\cite{cho2011friendship}, House Bills~\cite{Fowler-2006-connecting,Fowler-2006-cosponsorship,chodrow2021hypergraph}, Instacart~\cite{Benson-2018-subset}, Kosarak~\cite{Benson-2018-subset}.
+\spara{Real-world dataset.} Table~\ref{tab:data} provides the detailed statistics of real-world datasets used in our experiments.
+These datasets are publicly available, as referenced~\cite{nbrkcore,chodrow2021hypergraph,Fowler-2006-connecting,Fowler-2006-cosponsorship,Benson2018subset,cho2011friendship,ni2019justifying}.
 We transformed the location-based social network (Gowalla dataset) into a hypergraph representation by utilising each location ID as a hyperedge and the user IDs of visitors to that location serving as the nodes of the hyperedge.

 \spara{Parameter setting.} Since the degree or hyperedge cardinality distribution varies significantly across datasets, we set different default parameters and their variations for two distinct groups of datasets based on their size.
 The specific values and variations of these parameters are detailed in Table~\ref{tab:exp_param_variation}.
 The default values are underlined.